tmacam/dapr-components-contrib/tests/certification/secretstores/hashicorp/vault/README.md

     * Verify that the custom path-specific secret is found

-## Pending

 ### Tests for CA and other certificate-related parameters

 TODO: Should we add code to enforce that only one of these is provided?

-1. caPem
-1. caPath
-1. caCert

-1. tlsServerName
+1. Verify happy-case behavior when `caPem` is set to valid CA certificate and `tlsServerName` matches the server name and `skipVerify` is false.
+1. Verify happy-case behavior when `caPath` is set to valid CA certificate and `tlsServerName` matches the server name and `skipVerify` is false.
+1. Verify happy-case behavior when `caCert` is set to valid CA certificate and `tlsServerName` matches the server name and `skipVerify` is false.
+1. Verify successful initialization but secret retrieval failure when `caPem` is set to a valid server certificate (baseline) but `tlsServerName` does not match the server name and `skipVerify` is false.
+1. Verify successful initialization but secret retrieval failure when `caPem` is set to an invalid server certificate (flag under test) despite `tlsServerName` matching the server name and `skipVerify` is false.

+1. Same as the one above but `skipVerify` is true and we should observe happy-case behavior.

 1. skipVerify
-* Tested with `vaultAddr`
+   * We also tested before with the vault-generated self-signed cert while testing for `vaultAddr`

+#### Versioning

-VERSIONS!!!!
-Are we able to retrieve a given version of a secret?
+1. Verify success on retrieval of a past version of a secret
+    * Start a vault instance in dev-mode (HTTP)
+    * Seed vault instance with multiple versions of a single secret
+    * Use standard component configuration
+    * Ensure component initialization success
+    * Ensure successful retrieval of latest version of the secret
+    * Ensure successful retrieval of an specific version of the secret

 ## Out of scope

-1. Verifying how vault handles request for past versions of a secret
+1. Verifying how vault component handles engines that do not support versioning, like KV version 1
-    * Vault only handles engines with version support
+    * Vault component only handles engines with version support (Bug?)
 1. Tests verifying writing and updating a secret since secret stores do not expose this functionality.